-Pick up your campervan in Auckland today.
-Allow at least one hour for pick up and time to familiarise yourself with your vehicle before you leave the depot.
+Pick up your campervan or car in Auckland today. if collecting a camper allow at least one hour for pick up and time to familiarise yourself with your vehicle before you leave the depot.

 Depart this morning and take the State Highway 1, SH 2, State Highway 25, State Highway 25A and State Highway 25 to Buffalo Beach in Whitianga.

 Te Whanganui-A-Hei, also known as Cathedral Cove, is a must-visit for tourists.
 Isolated from civilisation, you can only see the cove through walking, boat or kayak.
 There are several walking trails which will take you to not only Cathedral Cove, but Gemstone Bay and Mares Leg.
 The vivid turquoise waters and shelter from the cove will entice you into this natural wonder.